fusioncharts/dev_centre_docs/getting-started/angular/angularjs/add-annotations-using-angularjs.md

 ---
-title: Add Annotations | FusionCharts
+title: Adding Annotations Using AngularJS | FusionCharts
 description: This article focuses on different type of configurations possible using angularjs.
-heading: Add Annotations
+heading: Adding Annotations Using AngularJS
 ---

 Annotations are graphical elements (different types of shapes, custom text, and so on) that you can render on your chart to make it more informative, while making it visually appealing.